bryanmcnett/hexprism/README.md

 minC.
 The remaining five values are read only in the unlikely event that the initial triangle check passes.

 We could attempt to never read Z into memory, unless the initial hexagon check passes.
-But making decisions (branching) itself consumes energy, and the first decision we made - the decision to reject objects or investigage further, based on the results of a triangle test - has a much higher payoff than any subsequent decision can.
+But making decisions (branching) itself consumes energy, and the first decision we made - the decision to reject objects or investigate further, based on the results of a triangle test - has a much higher payoff than any subsequent decision can.